 Prior to January 1, 2023, we operated in three reportable business segments.
 In November 2022, we announced the decision to explore strategic alternatives for our European commercial HVAC and refrigeration businesses.
 We will continue to invest in our Heatcraft Worldwide Refrigeration business which became part of the Commercial segment effective on January 1, 2023 while the European portfolio will be presented with Corporate and Other until disposition.
 The consolidation of our Heatcraft business within the Commercial segment provides the opportunity to leverage synergies and create long-term growth opportunities by integrating entities with similar products, end consumers and financial performance metrics under the same management.
 The change in segment reporting better aligns with how the businesses are managed and evaluated given the change in portfolio.
-See "Recast Segment Results" below for both the previously presented segment results as well as the recast financial information to reflect the change in our segment presentation.
+Recast Segment Results were presented in our March 31, 2023 Form 10-Q for both the previously presented segment results as well as the recast financial information to reflect the change in our segment presentation.